-The Safeguarding and Prevent Manager has effective links with the DfE Regional Prevent Coordinator and regular liaison with the local Police prevent team, local authority, regional co-Ordinator and other agencies working with Prevent for guidance and critical reflection as required.
+The Safeguarding and Prevent Manager has effective links with the DfE Regional Prevent Co-Ordinator and regular liaison with the local Police prevent team, local authority, regional co-Ordinator and other agencies working with Prevent for guidance and critical reflection as required.
+The prevent duty sits alongside long-established safeguarding duties on professionals to protect people from a range of other harms, such as substance abuse, involvement in gangs, and physical and sexual exploitation.
+The duty helps to ensure that people who are susceptible to radicalisation are supported as they would be under safeguarding processes.